 - 1. Development that will avoid disturbance of slopes 30 percent or greater; - 2.
-Development on slopes 30 percent or greater which are less than 50 feet in vertical height; - 3.
+Development on slopes with a gradient of 30 percent or greater and a vertical height of 50 feet or less; - 3.
 Construction of public or private streets and roads, emergency vehicle access or driveways; - 4.
 Development approved prior to the adoption of this ordinance which has identified the extent of allowable development.
-These include approved variances, tentative and final subdivision and parcel maps, planned developments or other actions;

-- 5. Disturbance of existing artificial slopes created under a permit issued by the county or for which a permit was not required at the time the slopes were created; - 6.
+These include approved variances, tentative and final subdivision and parcel maps, planned developments or other actions; - 5.
+Disturbance of existing artificial slopes created under a permit issued by the county or for which a permit was not required at the time the slopes were created; - 6.
 Repair of existing infrastructure, or replacement or repair of existing structures in substantially the same footprint; - 7.
 Disturbance on slopes necessary for public safety, such as removal of poisonous or noxious plants, controlled removal or thinning of vegetation as part of a fire protection program, or other public safety purpose; - 8.
 Development of a public trail comprising a component of the county's regional parks and trails master plans; - 9.
 Projects located in the Tahoe Basin.
-Such projects are subject to the policies and regulations of the Tahoe Regional Planning Agency Code of Ordinances; - 10.
+Such projects are subject to the policies and regulations of the TRPA Code of Ordinances; - 10.
 Underground utilities with accessory above ground components, utility poles and guy wires, and other similar features; - 11.
-Agricultural activities that utilize best management practices (BMPs), as recommended by the County Ag Commission and adopted by the Board.
+Agricultural activities that utilize best management practices (BMPs), as recommended by the Ag Commission and adopted by the Board.